Sujatha Singh: Family and education

-Born in July 1954, Sujatha Singh is the daughter of the former Intelligence Bureau chief and, later, Governor T. V. Rajeswar.
+Born in July 1954, Sujatha Singh is the daughter of the former Intelligence Bureau chief and, later, Governor of Uttar Pradesh T. V. Rajeswar.
 She is an alumna of the Lady Shri Ram College, New Delhi and the Delhi School of Economics from where she graduated in economics.
 She is married to Sanjay Singh, who is a retired Indian Foreign Service officer.